lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 ..
 This section should provide a brief, top-level description of the page.

-The DP0.3 catalog is a simulated 10-year Rubin detection and object catalog of real and simulated solar system and interstellar objects using the baseline v3.0 cadence (page 44).
-ObjectsInField was used to generate an ephemeris, from which source detection and measurement were simulated using
+The DP0.3 catalog is a simulated 10-year Rubin detection and object catalog of real and simulated solar system and interstellar objects using the baseline v3.0 cadence `(see page 44) <https://pstn-055.lsst.io/PSTN-055.pdf>`_. `ObjectsInField <https://github.com/eggls6/objectsInField>`_ was used to generate an ephemeris, from which source detection and measurement were simulated using
-SurveySimPostProcessing.
+`SurveySimPostProcessing <https://github.com/dirac-institute/survey_simulator_post_processing/tree/master>`_.
 The catalog includes hundreds of millions of detections of millions of simulated objects.
-Catalog data are accessible with the Table Access Protocol (TAP) service via the Rubin Science Platform’s Portal [or Notebook?]
-Aspect.
+Instructions for accessing the simulation can be found in the tutorial section.

 .. _Data-Products-DP0-3-Data-Simulation-Real-Objects: